 In exchange, Zocket earns a fee that is shared by the company and the new employee.
 Its ultimate goal is to empower individuals to make the most of their careers while helping their employers reduce costs and time in the recruitment process.

 Whether you’re looking for an employee or a job in the life sciences, Zocket can help you find the best match.
-Visit the website to sign up or meet Zocket at Labiotech Refresh next week!
+To learn more, visit the website to sign up or meet Zocket at Labiotech Refresh next week!

 Images from travelfoto, Jat306, Blan-k /Shutterstock; Zocket